 Documents & Links

 The Politico Morning Ag free news subscription is the one of the very best sources for breaking news stories on food and ag issues.
-For example, related to Economic Support for farmers, from the Morning Ag Nov.
-11, 2019 issue:
+For example, the following passage describes the support to agriculture in the COVID-19 Relief bill, from the Morning Ag March 30, 2020 issue:

 2018 Farm Bill Resources & Information